 By Vegter Photo

-Use Preferred Pronouns
+Use Correct Pronouns

 Gender-neutral terms should also be applied when talking about the other people in the wedding.
 Use terms like “wedding party” instead of “bridal party”, “bridesmaids”, or “groomsmen”.
 Use gender-neutral terms when addressing individuals at the wedding, and mix things up.
 Be creative when it comes to taking group shots of the wedding party; don’t assign gender-stereotypical posing ideas, mix it up!